Bill Anderson: 1958–1979: Breakthrough in Nashville

 Anderson's writing career began during the same period as his recording career.
-His 1958 composition, "City Lights", ultimately led to his songwriting success.
+His 1958 composition "City Lights" ultimately led to his songwriting success.
 In an interview with Ken Burns, Anderson recalled writing the song on a hotel roof: "I was up there one night in 1957 – I was 19 years old – and I managed to write the 'bright array of city lights as far as I can see'", he recalled.
 After Anderson's own version was released, it was brought to the attention of country artist Ray Price.
 It was picked up by his record label and became a number-one hit on the national country charts in 1958.

 American country artist Ray Price was the first to record an Anderson composition.

 The success of "City Lights" led Anderson to receive a contract from the Tree Writing music publishing company in Nashville.
 The Tree contract allowed Anderson to write songs for his own music and others.
 Among his next hits as a writer was "I Missed Me", which was cut by Jim Reeves.
 The single became a major country hit after reaching number three in December 1960.
 Another hit was "I Don't Love You Anymore", which was recorded by Charlie Louvin in 1964.
 Released as a single, the song became Lovin's biggest solo hit, reaching number four on the Billboard Hot Country Singles chart.
 That same year, Lefty Frizzell recorded Anderson's "Saginaw, Michigan".
 The single became Frizzell's first number one hit since 1952, topping the charts in March 1964.
-During this time, he wrote two hits for Porter Wagoner, including 1964's "I'll Go Down Swinging".
+During this time, Anderson wrote two hits for Porter Wagoner, including 1964's "I'll Go Down Swinging".
 He was inspired to write the song after hearing the song title at the end of a Hank Snow record.
 Anderson also wrote solo hits for his duet partner, Jan Howard, in the 1960s.
-She had major hits with the Anderson-penned "Count Your Blessings, Woman", "I Still Believe in Love" and "Bad Seed".
+She had major hits with the Anderson-penned "Count Your Blessings, Woman", "I Still Believe in Love", and "Bad Seed".
 The latter track was a top ten hit for Howard in 1966.